petterwt/info/exercises/sql/basics/README.md

 * Refresh the page, this should remove everything.
 Now create the tables again, but include a column in the `department` table, that shows the `employeeId` of a deparment manager.

+## Exercise #3: Learn to use VSCode SQLite
+Go to https://www.youtube.com/watch?v=IBgWKTaG_Bs&pp=ygUJI215c3FsaXRl to learn about SLQLite on VSCode.